libgit2/libgit2sharp/LibGit2Sharp/backlog.md

 ### LibGit2Sharp

+ - Turn duplicated strings "refs/xxx" into properties of a generic Constants helper type
  - Refactor the error handling (OutputResult -> Exceptions)
  - Launch Code Analysis (Issues related to interop and marshaling will be worked on once we're able to succesffully exchange non ascii encoded data with libgit2)
  - When properly exported use git_strerror() to feed raised exceptions with a meaningful message.